UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 Using only the basic building blocks you start at the top of your program and work your way to the bottom.
 You likely define a few variables early on.
 From there you might have an ``if`` statement that conditionally executes some code block rather than some other code block.
 Beyond that perhaps you iterate over a list with a ``for`` loop.
 Maybe you load data from a database into a list of tuples and iterate over those, printing to the console the interesting bits.
 At the end it might be nice to print 'Done!'

 Think about this in its general form.
 Where does execution begin and where does it end?
-What happens if you find yourself repeating the same code, the same series of statments, in several ``while`` or ``for`` loops.
+What happens if you find yourself repeating the same code, the same series of statements, in several ``while`` or ``for`` loops.
 What happens if you need to change the code in one of the loops, say in response to a change in the fields returned from your database, yet forget to change the corresponding code in all of the loops?

 Without a higher level construct to help organize our code it will be closer to a script than a program.
 Scripts are common in the automation of systems-level tasks, the type of programming used regularly by Systems Administrators and Devops Developers.
 To move beyond scripts we need functions.

 Basic Function Definition
 -------------------------

-The basice form of a function is a ``def`` statment, followd by the name of the function ``addOne`` followed by an argument list ``(x)`` and finally a colon, ``:``.
+The basic form of a function is a ``def`` statement, followed by the name of the function ``addOne`` followed by an argument list ``(x)`` and finally a colon, ``:``.
 All of this is typically on the first line of the function definition.
 Then within the function are all of the statements and expressions that do the work of the function ``result = x + 1`` and finally a return value ``return result``.

 .. code-block:: python